Shivansh7678/Employee-Career-Analysis/README.md

 # Employee-Career-Analysis
-this analysis dives deep into understanding the career aspirations of Gen Z professionals, sourced from Industry Helping Hands. 🌟 Key objectives included exploring factors influencing career choices, gauging interest in pursuing higher education abroad among Gen Z, and identifying their preferred working environments. 💼
+This analysis focuses on understanding the career aspirations and preferences of Gen Z professionals, using data sourced from Industry Helping Hands.

-Leveraging Python's powerful libraries like NumPy, Pandas, and Plotly, I uncovered valuable insights for understanding and engaging with the Gen Z workforce. 📈🐍
+The primary objectives included:
+Identifying key factors influencing Gen Z career decisions Assessing their interest in higher education abroad Analyzing preferred workplace environments and values Using Python and its analytical libraries — NumPy, Pandas, and Plotly — I performed in-depth data exploration and visualization to uncover actionable insights.
+The results provide a clear understanding of Gen Z’s motivations, helping organizations align better with the evolving workforce trends.